tokenbound/sdk/README.md

 ### checkAccountDeployment

-Check if the tokenbound account address has been activated using createAddress.
+Check if the tokenbound account address has been activated using createAccount.

 **Returns** a boolean indicating if a tokenbound account has been deployed (created) at the accountAddress